 Ricardo A. Anzaldua

-Ricardo A. Anzaldua is executive vice president and general counsel of MetLife, Inc. He was appointed to this position in December 2012.
-Anzaldua leads the company’s global legal operations, and oversees MetLife's corporate secretary's office and corporate ethics and compliance group.
+Ricardo A. Anzaldua is executive vice president and special counsel to the Chief Executive Officer of MetLife, Inc. He has been with MetLife since December 2012 and served as General Counsel until June 30, 2017, in which role he led the company’s global legal operations and oversaw MetLife's corporate secretary's office, corporate ethics and compliance group and government relations functions.

 Prior to joining The Hartford, Anzaldua was a partner with Cleary, Gottlieb, Steen & Hamilton LLP in New York.
 He began his legal career with the firm upon graduation from Harvard Law School in 1990.